Restaurants in North End

 Santarpio's Pizza ★ 4.4

 Santarpio's on Chelsea Street has fired Boston-style thin pies in East Boston near Maverick station in Boston since 1933.
-Wood-charcoal grill for lamb skewers, cash only, no reservations.
+Located in North End.

 Signature: Cheese pie, Lamb skewers